TedHusted/awake/awake.md/awake.md

 Adrian settles into one of the two chairs in Emma’s office.

-“Elena is out of the office, but I’ll update her on whatever we decide to do.”
+“Elena is out of the office.
+I’ll update her on whatever we decide to do.”

-“Thanks, Adrian,” says Ravi from the other chair, speaking with a light British accent.
-He brushes back a lock of thick black hair.
+“Thanks, Adrian,” says Ravi from the other chair.
+He speaks with a light British accent.
+Ravi brushes back a lock of thick black hair.
 “Where do we stand with the software?”

 “The development team is on board with Brent’s changes.
 We do have some questions but they can wait for now.
 The consensus is that we can proceed with the rest of the rollout.”